 Is this price anomaly disappearing?
 This is possible.
 We warned our blog readers back on March 18 about this change in trend with this article.

-Another example of a widely publicized edge is the RSI2 mean-reversion strategy discussed in more detail in this article.
-As it may be seen from the equity chart below, the standard form of this strategy has ceased is under stress since October 2018.
+Another example of a widely publicized edge is the RSI2 mean-reversion strategy.
+As it may be seen from the equity chart below, the standard form of this strategy has ceased and has been under stress since October 2018.
 Current drawdown is about 24%.

 Year-to-date, RSI2 with standard settings is down 15.5%.
 The failure of RSI2 does not mean mean-reversion has ceased to deliver profits.
 Below is an equity curve that shows how our proprietary PSI5 mean-reversion algo has continued to perform well even amid high uncertainty.
 This algo is based on a formula from probability theory.
 Year-to-date PSI5 strategy is up 4.4%.